Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 #### Step 5: Phone verification

 Next step is to verify phone number.

+On this page, give a valid phone number where calls can be received.

+Write a captcha and choose Call me now

-AWS will make a call on the given number and give a 4 digit code to verify your phone number.
+AWS will make a call on given number and give a 4 digit code to verify your phone number.

 #### Step 6: Select a support plan

 AWS offers 3 plans while creating an account
-1. Basic Plan: This is a free plan which provides 24*7 availability of resources, Best practices checks to improve secuirity and performance, and access to health status and notifications
+1. Basic Plan: This is a free plan which provides 24*7 availability of resources, Best practices checks to improve secuirity and performance, and access to health status and notifications.
 2. Developer plan: This plan costs from $29 per month which is used for development and testing.
 3. Business plan: This plan costs from $100 per month which is used in case of production workloads and business critical dependencies.